 Point-of-care testing is among the fastest growing disciplines within laboratory medicine and clinical diagnostics.
-Certification through the AACC Board of Certification documents that healthcare professionals working in point-of-care testing have proven expertise in this area and are among the top in their field.
-This certification is valuable for those in the clinical setting as well as industry and academia.
-As a Certified Point-of-Care Testing Professional, you will stand out as someone who has gone above and beyond to demonstrate proficiency in point-of-care testing.
+With certification through the AACC Board of Certification, you can showcase your proven expertise.
+As a Certified Point-of-Care Testing Professional (CPP), you will stand out as someone who has gone above and beyond to demonstrate proficiency in point-of-care testing.

 CPP certification is designed for all personnel who perform diagnostic tests outside the central laboratory, including near-patient testing, point-of-care device selection and validation, quality management, operator training, regulatory compliance, and serving as a liaison with the central laboratory.

 To be eligible for the CPP credential, you must have either: